AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 ## Add the lookup dataset to your connection in Customer Journey Analytics

+After you [create an XDM schema](#create-an-xdm-schema-for-lookup-datasets) and [create a lookup dataset](#create-a-lookup-dataset), you need to add the lookup dataset to your connection in Customer Journey Analytics.

+Repeat this process for each dimension that contains data that you want to classify.

+To add the lookup dataset to your connection in Customer Journey Analytics:

 1. In Customer Journey Analytics, select the **[!UICONTROL Connections]** tab.

 1. Select ![More icon](assets/More.svg) next to the connection where you want to add the lookup dataset, then select **[!UICONTROL Edit]**.